About educational apps for autistic children

-There are many educational apps for autistic children and their parents.
-Most teach social, motor, communication, academic, play and daily living skills.
+There are many educational apps for autistic children and teenagers.
+Most teach motor, communication, academic, play and daily living skills.

 So how do you choose the right apps for your child?
 In many ways, choosing an app is like choosing an autism therapy.
-You can start by thinking about whether the app has been scientifically tested, and whether it’s a good fit with how your child learns.
+You can start by thinking about whether the app has been scientifically tested and whether it’s a good fit for how your child learns.

 You can also ask the professionals who work with your child to help you choose apps and show you how to use them.